M-a-t-K-o/joybind/README.md

+# To Run
+### Run in separate terminals
+- npm start
+- npm run electron

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).